Zenika/encdec/IN THIS BRANCH.md

 ___
 <H2>What will be in this branch</H2>

-- Encode / decode whole files
+- Doc update
+- Flag -k renamed to -p
+- New flag (-k) to keep source files